emimontesdeoca/emimontesdeoca.github.io/_posts/2018-04-25-integration-test-bot-framework with flow cases.md

 ---
 layout: post
-title: "Integration test using Microsoft's Bot Framework and DirectLine for flow cases"
+title: "Integration test using Bot Framework and DirectLine for flow cases"
-description: "Integration test using Microsoft's Bot Framework and DirectLine for flow cases"
+description: "Integration test using Bot Framework and DirectLine for flow cases"
 comments: true
 keywords: "botframework"
 ---